exercism/x86-64-assembly/concepts/memory/introduction.md

 Relative addressing can also be made the default for a source file with `default rel` at the top.

-All exercises in this track are compiled and linked as PIE, so `rel` should be used to generate RIP-relative addresses.
+All exercises in this track are compiled and linked as PIE, so `rel` should be used to generate relative addresses.

 ### Visibility

-Data variables declared in any section, including section .data and section .rodata, are accessible from any function in the same source file.
+Data declared in any section, including section .data and section .rodata, is accessible from any function in the same source file.
-If declared `global`, they are accessible from other source files as well.
+If declared `global`, it is accessible from other source files as well.

-Similarly, data defined in other source files are visible in the current source file if declared `extern`.
+Similarly, data defined in other source files is visible in the current source file if declared `extern`.
 In this case, there is no indication of data size in assembly, this must be known in advance.

 ```nasm